tradex-app/TradeX-chart/README.md

 TradeX-chart was created to give you the developer the freedom to choose your framework and not lock you in.

 Secondly after talking to other developers, top on their wishlist for a trading chart was more direct control over it, so they could create their own custom plots.
-The extensive API will give you power over your chart data like you never had before.
 Subscribe to the internal events messaging to trigger events in your own application.

+Thirdly a fully themeable chart that can be integrated into any website or application design.

 ## Getting Started